top of page

 Purple Octopus Art

-Where We Are (2022) – Anthology by Shrewsbury Library Writers' Lab
+Where We Are (2022) and Where the River Flows (2025) – Anthologies by Shrewsbury Library Writers' Lab

 Joe Shooman, December 2022: